jacebenson/jace.pro/src/post/2019-09-06-rename-update-set-export-file-name/index.md

 ---
 I know I've lost an update set in the past after a clone.
 Not because I didn't back it up.
 But because I couldn't find it locally on my drive.
 Or I did but all the names were too much to keep straight.

 There's a bunch of ways to mitigate that loss.
 I'm not going to go into weather or not you should move everything up or what not.
-This post is just about making the "Export Update Set" button give you a file name that makes more sense.
+This post is about making the "Export Update Set" button give you a file name that makes more sense.

 You can update a OOB Script include `ExportWithRelatedLists` to change how it works for exporting update sets.
 There's a function, `getFileName` that determines the name of the file.
-Normally it's just `table_sysid.xml`.
+It's `table_sysid.xml`.
 You can add an if and rename it.
 Here's the code I've used to do this.

 ```js
   getFileName: function(){